Daniel-YH-Cai/cryptows/Readme.md

 }
 ```
 Here `"ts"` is the timestamp of the ticker in milliseconds (not the time when the message was received or sent by server).
 In this example, the timestamp of huobi and okx differs by 500ms.
 Part of the reason is system latency.
 Moreover, huobi and okx push data at different rates which might also lead to timestamp misalignment.
+Huobi push  data 1 time per second and okx push data 10 times per second.
+Ideally, the misalignment should be around 100 millisecond.